billionsjoel/budgety/README.md

 - Understand what ORM is.
 - Write SQL queries with ActiveRecord.
 - Set up associations between models.
-- Build a webapp that requires the user to log in.
+- Build a webapp that requyoures the user to log in.
 - Use devise gem for authentication.
 - Limit access to webapp resources based on authorization rules.
 - Analyze in writing why you have made a coding choice using one structure over another.